"I'm all for integration! It's the new frontier!"

 Tracy's best friend.
 Played by Amanda Bynes.

 "I think knowing you is the start of a pretty big adventure."

-Amber's boyfriend and the lead male dancer on The Corny Collins Show.
+Amber's boyfriend and the lead male dancer on The Corny Collins Show, Tracy's love interest.
 Played by Zac Effron.

 Amber Von Tussle